eSkore-App/.github/README.md

 Workflow templates in the `workflows` directory can be shared across repositories in our organization, enabling consistent CI/CD processes.

+### CODEOWNERS

+The CODEOWNERS file defines which team members are automatically requested for review when a pull request changes specific files.

 ## Contributing

 When contributing to this repository, please: